by Selena Belisle, Founder/Instructor, CE Institute LLC

 Now we're not suggesting that you install TVs in your massage establishment either.
 We're simply showing these out-of-the-box ideas to hopefully stimulate some of your own.

 Have you ever had experiences where you didn't feel connected with your client?
 Perhaps there was a language barrier?
 Or maybe the client is used to a different therapist and unhappy about seeing a new one?
 Maybe they are scoffing at the price you charge for your service?
 Taking pride in your surroundings that might include inspiring artwork for peace and relaxation could be a new connection for you and a client.
+Wouldn't it be wonderful to find appealing artwork that you could enjoy everyday, and use to create new connections with new clients?

 I have a personal story to add to this experience of changing your surroundings to strengthen your massage therapy career.
 Many years ago after my motorcycle accident, when it was determined by the doctors who said I would never work or walk again (they were wrong), I rented a bunch of offices in an old office building to create a group massage therapy establishment and alternative health care clinic.
 My friends helped me paint the offices in different pastel colors, and then we all dunked our hands in the paint and put our handprints on the walls of the back staircase from one floor to another in all the different colors of our newly painted pastel treatment rooms.
 Every time I had to climb those stairs with my broken bones, I would see all those handprints and know that my friends helped me set up that practice and I enjoyed seeing that.
 Fast forward 10 years where I employed a bunch of therapists that never knew how bad off I was after the accident, and they just wanted a fresh look in the office with no handprints on the walls or pastels.
 I didn't listen to their requests because I was too attached to the work my friends and I did as a group to paint and decorate my new career as an establishment manager after the accident.
 Then, I went away for a school trip to the far east to study ancient medicine.
 When I returned a month later, I found that my general manager had taken a couple thousand dollars out of my business account and painted over my two floors of offices, and installed some new carpet and all new curtains too.
 I walked into my own business with complete shock, not knowing this had been done!
 Now most managers would be fired for spending that type of money without their boss's consent, especially when they knew their boss didn't want those changes.
 But when I saw how happy my staff was with the changes, I couldn't be upset.
 I didn't realize how important it was for my staff to make those changes, and I'm very glad today that my manager knew it and made them for all of us.
 The thing is, my manager knew how important it was to me to keep my staff happy.
 She felt that we needed to breathe new life into our group practice, and she was right.
 The refresh of our establishment literally rejuvenated many of our careers, and our clients loved the new feel too.
 Some of us don't want or like change, but change is often necessary.
 This is just one example of many to show this is true.